Setting Captives Free: Racism and God’s Liberating Grace

 “I have [participated in other activities to help me recognize racist attitudes], and this retreat’s focus on scripture and Ignatian spiritual principles was a new and fruitful structure for my going deeper into my complicity with White supremacy & racism.”
 Retreatant, Fall 2022

 Questions?
-Contact Martina O’Shea at moshea@trinity.org.
+Contact Catherine Heinhold at cheinhold@trinity.org

 References: